 As an early stage founder, you are the janitor.
 Jack of all trades.
 You will be called to mission by your inner voice for everything from coding to product to sales to marketing to QA.
 You name it you are going to do it.
 If you are missing that inner voice then you might want to reconsider your dedication as a startup founder.

 Traditionally when you needed some marketing help you’d email/walk over to marketing and have them own it.
-As an early stage founder you may not even have a marketing department.
+As an early stage founder you may not even have a marketing department who can also handle web development.
 Does that mean you throw you hands up into the air and: